ChillibyteUK/cbp-llm-export/README.md

 2. Enter a one-line summary describing your site (for LLMs).
 3. Select the post types you want to include.
 4. Click **Export to llms.txt**.
-5. The file will be created in your WordPress root directory.
+5. The file will be created at `.well-known/llms.txt` in your WordPress root directory.

 ## Output Format
 ```